opehernandez/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+A:

 2. Explain the difference between a callback and a higher order function.
+A: A callback is a function that gets passed as an argument to another function, while higher order are functions that take other functions as arguments.
+    note that a function can be both a callback function and a higher order function at the same time.

 3. Explain what a closure is.
+A: A closure happens when a (inner) function is enclosed in a (outter) function, and has access to the outer function even whe that function has cosed.

 4. Describe the four principles of the 'this' keyword.